 Verizon 5G network: How it works

-To get its 5G network off the ground, Verizon leaned heavily into millimeter wave (mmWave), which Verizon markets as its Ultra Wideband network.
+To get its 5G network off the ground in 2019, Verizon leaned heavily into millimeter wave (mmWave), which Verizon markets as its Ultra Wideband network.
 While both AT&T and T-Mobile have used mmWave to some extent, their initial 5G efforts have concentrated more on using lower-band spectrum for more extensive coverage.

-The different approaches explain the different experience you might have on the carriers’ respective 5G networks up until now. mmWave-based 5G is fast, as we’ll detail below.
+The different approaches explain the contrasting experience you might have on the carriers’ respective 5G networks up until now.
+Verizon's Ultra Wideband 5G is fast, as we’ll detail below.
 But it has a hard time going around obstacles or penetrating walls and glass.
-The sub-6GHz spectrum that makes up the bulk of 5G coverage for AT&T and T-Mobile has a more extensive reach, but speeds are only marginally faster than LTE.
+The sub-6GHz spectrum that makes up the bulk of 5G coverage for AT&T and T-Mobile has a more extensive reach, but speeds were only marginally faster than LTE at launch.

-Verizon isn’t going to rely solely on mmWave for its 5G network in the future.
+Verizon isn’t relying solely on mmWave for its 5G network any more.
 It’s turned to a technology called dynamic spectrum sharing that will allow the wireless carrier to share spectrum between 4G and 5G, with more demanding tasks like downloads and live streams getting the higher spectrum.
-"We're going to have low band, mid band, high band, and we'll be using use cases to direct the right usage for the right network," said Nicki Palmer, Verizon's chief product development officer.
+"We're going to have low band, mid band, high band, and we'll be using use cases to direct the right usage for the right network," said Nicki Palmer, Verizon's chief product development officer when we spoke to her at the end of 2019.

-To that extent, Verizon has announced the launch of a nationwide 5G network.
-The speeds aren't as fast as its Ultra Wideband deployment, but it reaches more people.
-According to CEO Hans Vestberg, Verizon's nationwide 5G coverage now reaches 200 million people in 1,800 cities and towns.
-That's not as extensive as T-Mobile's network, which covers 250 million people, but it's better than it was when Verizon solely relied on Ultra Wideband for 5G.
+To that extent, Verizon announced the launch of a nationwide 5G network at the same time the iPhone 12 launched last fall.
+The speeds aren't as fast as Verizon's Ultra Wideband deployment, but it reaches more people.
+Verizon's nationwide 5G coverage now reaches 230 million.
+That's not as extensive as the T-Mobile 5G network, which covers 287 million people, but it's better than it was when Verizon solely relied on Ultra Wideband for 5G.

 Verizon 5G coverage map

-With the launch of the iPhone 12, Verizon turned on Ultra Wideband service in 55 cities, after reaching just three dozen cities during the summer.
-That, combined with the slower nationwide coverage, gives Verizon a wider reach than before, as you can see from the 5G coverage map on Verizon's website.
+As of this writing, Verizon offers Ultra Wideband service in 71 cities.
+That, combined with the slower nationwide coverage, gives Verizon a wider reach than before, as you can see from the 5G coverage map (opens in new tab) on Verizon's website.

-In addition to mmWave-based 5G towers in cities, Verizon has also put its high-speed 5G cells inside NFL stadiums as well as basketball and hockey arenas (not that anyone’s spending much time in any of those places during the coronavirus pandemic).
-The 5G coverage in those venues doesn’t extend all areas — just select sections — but it does illustrate that one of the best uses of mmWave 5G is in specific areas where there are a lot of people looking for cellular coverage.
+In addition to mmWave-based 5G towers in cities, Verizon has also put its high-speed 5G cells inside NFL stadiums as well as basketball and hockey arenas, which people will finally get to experience as coronavirus restrictions loosen.
+The 5G coverage in those venues doesn’t always extend to all areas — just select sections in some cases — but Verizon is promising to have expanded 5G coverage in 28 of the NFL's 30 stadiums this year.
+It goes to illustrate that one of the best uses of mmWave 5G is in specific areas where there are a lot of people looking for cellular coverage.

 Verizon 5G speed